janzgraggen/algTopo-ML-neuronCls/README.md

 * Deep learning-based neuron classification with **morphoclass**
 * Custom multimodal feature extraction and training

-📎 *Note:* The `tda_toolbox` folder is adapted from [this repo](https://github.com/Eagleseb/tda_toolbox) by Sébastien Morand with minor updates for Python compatibility.
+📎 *Note:* The `src/tda_toolbox` folder is adapted from [this repo](https://github.com/Eagleseb/tda_toolbox) by Sébastien Morand with minor updates for Python compatibility.

 📎 *Note:* Some methods are adapted or inspired form[`morphoclass`](https://github.com/BlueBrain/morphoclass) by BlueBrain.
 Furthermore the Deep learning Training loop is entirely accessed via CLI tool of `morphoclass`.